anuradhases/property_trends/README.md

 - What is the average property cost for all cities? <br>
 - What are the top 5 most expensive and top 5 cheapest cities based on the averages of land cost, building cost, total property cost, gross tax, and gross tax portion of total cost? <br>
 - What are the averages of land cost, building cost, total property cost, gross tax, and gross tax portion of total cost for each city? <br>
-- What are the top 10 most expensive property types per city? <br>
+- What are the top 10 cheapest property types per city? <br>
 - How does total property cost change with city and property type? <br>
 - How does land, building, and total property cost, and gross tax change with year built based on property type and city? <br>